pyatl/talks/2014-09/roman/README.rst

 Party Like it's 500BC
 =====================

-This talk from the September 2014 meeting of PyAtl covered.
-We examined the thought process developers use to solve problems, including
+This talk from the September 2014 meeting of PyAtl examined the thought process developers use to solve problems, including

     - decomposition of a problem specification
     - considering tradeoffs among design choices